 Executive Order 13045 (62 FR 19885, April 23, 1997) applies to any rule that: (1) Is determined to be “economically significant” as defined under E.O.
 12866, and (2) concerns an environmental, health, or safety risk that NHTSA has reason to believe may have a disproportionate effect on children.
 If the regulatory action meets both criteria, we must evaluate the environmental health or safety effects of the planned rule on children, and explain why the planned regulation is preferable to other potentially effective and reasonably feasible alternatives considered by us.

-This proposed rule is not subject to the Executive Order because it is not economically significant as defined in E.O.
+This rule is not subject to E.O.
+13045 because it is not economically significant as defined in E.O.
 12866 and does not involve decisions based on environmental, health, or safety risks that disproportionately affect children.
-The proposed rule, if made final, would amend the definition of “designated seating position.”
+The final rule amends the definition of “designated seating position.”

 The Department of Transportation assigns a regulation identifier number (RIN) to each regulatory action listed in the Unified Agenda of Federal Regulations.
 The Regulatory Information Service Center publishes the Unified Agenda in April and October of each year.
 You may use the RIN contained in the heading at the beginning of this document to find this action in the Unified Agenda.